savonet/book/audio.md

 ### JSON

 In order to exchange data with other programs (via `process.run`, files, and so on), the preferred way for formatting data is _JSON_\index{JSON}, which is a standard way of representing structured data (consisting of records, arrays, etc.) and is supported by most modern languages.

+#### Converting to JSON

 You can obtain the JSON representation of any Liquidsoap value with the function `json.stringify`, which takes a value as argument and returns its JSON representation.
 For instance, here is the way some Liquidsoap values are converted to JSON:

 Liquidsoap `()` `true` `"abc"` `23` `2.4`
 ---------- ---- ------ ------- ---- -----